NEW FOR 2008:

 Having been transformed into its second generation for 2007, the Cadillac Escalade EXT pickup truck is unchanged for 2008.

-As with the Avalanche, the Escalade EXT features the company’s exclusive “Midgate” panel, which allows the EXT to convert from a five-passenger SUV into a two-passenger pickup, with 2.7 metres (nine feet) of protected and secured storage area.
-The Midgate can be folded into the cabin, enlarging the cargo area from 1.5 metres to 2.4 metres (five feet to eight feet), for a total of 2860 litres (101 cu.ft.) of secured volume.
-The truck includes a standard locking tonneau cover which can be removed entirely for extra space.
+Like its Escalade and Escalade ESV cousins, the EXT uses a 6.2-litre all-aluminum V8 engine with six-speed automatic.
+It shares its platform and body with the Chevrolet Avalanche and features a fully-boxed frame and GM’s exclusive "Midgate" panel, which allows the EXT to convert from a five-passenger SUV into a two-passenger pickup, with 2.7 metres (nine feet) of protected and secured storage area.
+The truck includes a standard locking tonneau cover, which can be removed entirely for extra space.